 However, if you do make a mistake you'd rather forget, use the Undo button, or delete an element from your Story by dragging it down the screen and dropping it into the trash can.

 When you're satisfied, click Your Story, or Send to – where you have the option of sharing with everyone or with individuals or groups of followers.
+You can also create groups of Close Friends to share your Stories with.
 To add more than one image or video to your Story, simply post each one to Your Story, then go back into Stories to add more.

 05. Don't treat Stories like your feed